Mayfield Chestnut

 • Responsible Citizens

 Where possible this results in children returning to a mainstream provision or us supporting them into a specialist provision that can meet their needs.
+In all we do we are ambitious and hold high expectations for all children, giving them experiences in school to help raise their own ambition and cultural capital.

 “Learning together to be the best that we can be.”